Rehab: Lagos suspends BRT enforcement exercise on Eko Bridge

 By Olasunkanmi Akoni

-Following the partial closure of the Eko Bridge due to the ongoing rehabilitation work, the Lagos State Goverment has suspended the operation of its dedicated Security Team on Transport Infrastructure on the Bridge.
+Following the partial closure of Eko Bridge due to the ongoing rehabilitation work, the Lagos State Government has suspended the operation of its dedicated Security Team on Transport Infrastructure on the Bridge.

 A statement by Metropolitan Area Transport Authority, LAMATA, issued on Friday, said the suspension of the operation of the dedicated Security Team, known as the BRT Monitoring Enforcement Team, was to enhance vehicular movement on the Bridge during the ongoing construction period.